xebia-functional/xef/evaluator-example/README.md

 ./gradlew evaluator
 ```

-After running the command, you will see the following output on
+After running the command, you will have the results saved
-`evalTest/index.html`:
+in a web, that you can see opening the file: `evalTest/index.html`